lucasnovack/lucasnovack/README.md

 # 👋 Hi, I'm Lucas Novack

-I’m a Data Engineer from Brazil — raised between code, cars, football and music.
 I work with data, but I also care about *why* things work the way they do, and how to make them better — clearer, more meaningful.

 ---